NotPhinx/PongProject/README.txt

 supports the connection of two clients and the communication between them.
 It stores the data necessary and sends it to the respective client.
 The client is where the game is actually run, using updates from the server to determine which client is most up-to-date.
-It uses a TCP connection which allows for reliablility between the two clients, but does create some delay on traversal of the ball.
+It uses a TCP connection which allows for reliability between the two clients, but does create some delay on traversal of the ball.

 Install Instructions